jaicab/jaicab.github.io/about.md

     <dt>Email: <a href="mailto:me@jaicab.com">me@jaicab.com</a></dt>
     <dd>Email me if it doesn't fit in a tweet or it's going to be a large conversation.</dd>
 </dl>

+##Technical skills

+I have been working in London over a year, during which I have perfected many of my skills.
+This is what I'm good at.
+- Deep understanding of OOCSS.
+- Strong experience with responsive design, grid systems, and media queries.
+- Experience with building styleguides.
+- Attention to detail, and appreciation for clean, pragmatic, and reusable code.
+- Deep understanding of Web Standards.
+- Deep understanding of performance when it comes to your code.
+- Strong knowledge of cross-browser and cross-device quirks along with knowing how to debug each browser and device.
+- Experience with building large scale websites.
+- Able to work in an agile and fast paces environment.
+- Able to work extremely close with the design team.
+- Passionate for learning new technologies and collaborating with a team.

+ I have vast experience using Sass, having built some cool libraries now used by some big companies, like:

+- [sass-vary](https://github.com/jaicab/sass-vary): vary is the most powerful theming solution for Sass available.
+Simple as that.
+Also, easy to use.
+- [sass-ext](https://github.com/jaicab/sass-ext): ext gives you control over the @extend directive in Sass, allowing you to set selector budgets.

+Another of my strong skills is web performance, some examples are:
+- [localFont](https://github.com/jaicab/localFont): localFont is an online tool to implement localStorage web font caching in seconds.
+Using pure JS, this tool encodes your font files on base64 strings and puts them on a font face declaration.
+Then this CSS will be saved in a file that will be loaded asynchronously into localStorage.
+This solution is currently used by Smashing Magazine.
+- [Making a difference with performance](http://jaicab.com/2015/05/18/making-a-difference-with-performance/): This is a case study on how I tried to achieve absolute perfection in web performance for Base Creative's website, comparing it against its competitors.

+But essentially, what I'm proud of is making robust experiences, so all my skills and even my mindset could be summarised by Postel's law:
+> "Be conservative in what you do, be liberal on what you accept from others" - [Jon Postel](https://tools.ietf.org/html/rfc1122#page-12)

+In terms of tools, I use a grunt-based engine that I developed at Base Creative called [barebase](https://github.com/basecreative/barebase).
+It's so powerful it allows the development of a flat build as well as production build using the same codebase for common elements.

+###MVC frameworks
+> "MVC.
+Maybe Viewable Content." - Scott Jehl

+Even though I've developed some applications and [open source experiments](https://github.com/jaicab/ciego.es) in AngularJS, **I don't like MVC JavaScript frameworks** because they don't work with **progressive enhancement**.
+If the framework fails, you get no content at all.

+I prefer light core JavaScript that you can apply so it enhances the experience but not depends on it, like I did with [Paraxify.js](https://github.com/jaicab/Paraxify.js).

+##UI/UX design skills

+>"When information is cheap, attention becomes expensive." - James Gleick

+When you focus on content, you get the inherent UI.
+In a world where information is cheap, content must be first.
+A clean, straight-forward markup makes you website SEO friendly and also designer friendly.

+I have a very good understanding of the designer's worries and can establish a continous conversation so we make each other's lifes easier.
+There's no need for a compromise when we can all be happy.
+I'm very good at finding that solution.

 ##Language skills